Anton LaVey: Church of Satan

-In the late 1960s and early 1970s, LaVey melded ideological influences from Friedrich Nietzsche, Ayn Rand, H. L. Mencken, and Social Darwinism with the ideology and ritual practices of the Church of Satan.
+In the late 1960s and early 1970s, LaVey melded ideological influences from Friedrich Nietzsche, Ayn Rand, H. L. Mencken, and social Darwinism with the ideology and ritual practices of the Church of Satan.
 He wrote essays introduced with reworked excerpts from Ragnar Redbeard's Might Is Right and concluded with "Satanized" versions of John Dee's Enochian Keys to create books such as The Complete Witch (re-released in 1989 as The Satanic Witch), and The Satanic Rituals.
 The latter book also included rituals drawing on the work of H. P. Lovecraft.
 Admitting his use of Might is Right, LaVey stated that he did so in order to "immortalize a writer who had profoundly reached me".

 In 1972, the public work at LaVey's Black House in San Francisco was curtailed and work was continued via sanctioned regional "grottoes".
-In early 1975 LaVey announced that higher degrees of initiation could be given in return for a financial contribution.
+In early 1975, LaVey announced that higher degrees of initiation could be given in return for a financial contribution.
 In June 1975, editor of the Church's newsletter, Michael Aquino, left the Church of Satan and formed the theistic Temple of Set, claiming to take an unknown number of dissenters with him.
-The Church maintains this policy announcement was designed to "clean house" of members who didn't understand Satanic philosophy.
+The Church maintains this policy announcement was designed to "clean house" of members who did not understand Satanic philosophy.